About Southern SARE

 Every day, farmers and ranchers around the world develop new, innovative strategies to produce and distribute food, fuel and fiber sustainably.
 While these strategies vary greatly, they all embrace the following broad, long-term goals:

-• Quality of Life: Promote the resilience and well-being of producers, their families and society as a whole
+• Quality of Life: Promote the strength and well-being of farmers/ranchers, their families and society as a whole.

 There are almost as many ways to reach these goals as there are farms and ranches in America.
-One thing sustainable producers have in common is they look at their farm or ranch from a holistic perspective and develop an integrated management plan that uses principles from nature.
+One thing sustainable farmers/ranchers have in common is they look at their farm or ranch from a holistic perspective and develop an integrated management plan that uses principles from nature.
+Check out this SARE sampler of proven practices.

 Southern SARE Vision and Mission